 - Lead the group in setting a time to meet.

-- Make sure the group posts a response in Facebook (though they are free to delegate the task of taking notes and making the post itself).
+- Make sure the group submits their questions in Canvas (though they are free to delegate the task of taking notes and making the post itself).

 Tips on Small Groups